AMC Networks Inc. Reports Third Quarter 2013 Results

-Third quarter net income from continuing operations was $37 million ($0.51 per diluted share), compared with $40 million ($0.56 per diluted share) in the third quarter of 2011.
-The decrease resulted from the decline in operating income partially offset by a decrease in interest expense.
+Third quarter net income from continuing operations was $58 million ($0.80 per diluted share), compared with $37 million ($0.51 per diluted share) in the third quarter of 2012.
+The increase resulted from the growth in operating income.

 |(dollars in thousands)||Three Months Ended September 30,||Nine Months Ended September 30,|

-Third quarter AOCF decreased 5.5% to $116 million reflecting the increase in revenues offset by an increase in operating expenses.
-The increase in operating expenses was primarily attributable to higher programming expense, including a write-off of $8 million, and marketing expenses compared to the prior year period.
-As previously noted, AOCF was negatively impacted by the carriage dispute with DISH Network.
-The operating income performance reflected the decline in AOCF offset by a reduction in amortization expense.
+Third quarter AOCF increased 24.5% to $145 million reflecting the increase in revenues partially offset by an increase in expenses.
+The increase in expenses was primarily attributable to higher programming and marketing expenses compared to the prior year period.
+The operating income increase reflected the growth in AOCF and a reduction in amortization expense.

 International and Other

-International and Other revenues for the third quarter of 2012 declined $1 million to $29 million, AOCF declined $8 million to a deficit of $8 million, and operating loss increased $9 million to $13 million, all compared to the prior year period.
+International and Other revenues for the third quarter of 2013 increased $2 million to $31 million, AOCF was essentially flat at a deficit of $9 million, and operating loss increased $1 million to $14 million, all compared to the prior year period.

-International and Other revenues for the nine months ended September 30, 2012 declined $4 million to $82 million, AOCF declined $14 million to a deficit of $26 million, and operating loss increased $15 million to $40 million, all compared to the prior year period.
+International and Other revenues for the nine months ended September 30, 2013 increased $6 million to $88 million, AOCF decreased $2 million to a deficit of $27 million, and operating income increased $130 million to $90 million, all compared to the prior year period.
+As previously noted, operating income reflected the $133 million VOOM HD litigation settlement gain.

-Third quarter revenues reflected an increase in affiliate fee revenues related to the Company's international operations more than offset by a decline in revenues at Broadcasting & Technology and IFC Films.
+Third quarter revenues principally reflected an increase in affiliate fee revenues related to the Company's international operations.

-The decline in third quarter AOCF primarily reflected the decrease in revenues and an increase in litigation expenses related to VOOM HD.
+Third quarter AOCF reflected the increase in revenues offset by an increase in expenses.
+The increase in expenses was primarily related to IFC Films.
 Operating loss results reflected the decline in AOCF as well as an increase in depreciation expense.

 Description of Non-GAAP Measures